PlanckerLabs/CSBS/README.md

 + 8-03 fixed some frontend, discuss the contract, coding now!
 + 8-17 hhh add contract upgrade with openzepplin
 + 8-26 add basket and seal design
++ 9-4 hold a open talk about 0.1 version